ramziChbl/helm-chart/README.md

-# helm-chart
+# helm-charts
-helm-chart for kubernetes reflector
+helm-charts for kubernetes reflector